gasduster99/sppComp/try1/try1_2.md

 context, catch estimates with large (but unknown) uncertainty may cause managers to react to large, high-frequency deviations in estimated catch, and either impose unnecessary restrictions on a fishery, or mistakenly support excessive harvest.
-This is particularly an issue for prohibited and/or ‘choke’ species, for which information is limited and may be based solely on estimates of discarded catch.
+This is particularly an issue for prohibited and/or "choke" species, for which information is limited and may be based solely on estimates of discarded catch.